Warwick

 Table Chart PROFILE FAQ

-Warwick features high concentrations of lone person households, with a fairly typical median household size
+Warwick features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 66.0% of all households, including 22.1% couples with children, 29.6% couples without children, and 13.2% single parent families.
-Non-family households make up the remaining 34.0%, with lone person households at 31.6% and group households comprising 2.5%.
-The median household size is 2.3 people, which matches the average for the Rest of Qld.
+Non-family households comprise the remaining 34.0%, with lone person households at 31.6% and group households making up 2.5%.
+The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households